-There is a lot of money to be made by following an option newsletter.
-If you take the right steps, question everything, and be diligent you can find some real gems, and some real money makers.
+There is a lot of money to be made by following an options newsletter.
+If you take the right steps, question everything, and be diligent, you can find some real gems and some real money makers.

 On top of adding to your portfolio size, option alert services are a great time-saver.
-There are only 6,000 different stocks, ETFs, and indexes to trade on.
+There are only 6,000 different stocks, ETFs, and indexes to trade.
 Having someone else do the work for you is priceless.

 With options that work load expands even more.
 Not only do you have to find the stock to make the trade on but you must find the right strategy, expiration, and strike prices to be profitable.

 Once you are ready to take the plunge, start slow.
-Take the trades with a smaller size than you would normally trade at.
-Don’t take every position, only take the ones you understand.
+Take the trades with a smaller size than you would typically trade.
+Don’t take every position, only make the ones you understand.
 Once you get a feel for how the strategy works you can start to increase your overall size.